dortania/OpenCore-Legacy-Patcher/README.md

 At this time, the OpenCore Patcher won't install macOS onto the internal drive itself during installs.
 Instead, you'll need to either [manually transfer](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) OpenCore to the internal drive's EFI or run this patcher's Option 2 again but select your internal drive.

-Reminder that once this is done, you'll need to select OpenCore in the boot picker again for your hardware to remenber this entry and auto boot from then on.
+Reminder that once this is done, you'll need to select OpenCore in the boot picker again for your hardware to remember this entry and auto boot from then on.

 ### Cannot run OpenCore Legacy Patcher